-The results of the WFD monitoring programme indicate that there are water quality issues within the area (chromium) and in some of the waters discharging in the vicinity of this shellfish area.
-However, the available shellfish samples are compliant with the shellfish chromium standards.
+The results of the WFD monitoring programme indicate that there are water quality issues with dissolved inorganic nitrogen, dissolved oxygen and mercury levels within the area and in some of the waters discharging in the vicinity of this shellfish area.
+However, the available shellfish samples at this shellfish site are compliant with shellfish standards for these substances.